BenJBailey/benstandup/README.md

     Rising Star - refactor what you can to be somewhat reusable (w/o killing yourself) Meeting @ 9 with Andrew about Comm filter instructions Speak Staff meeting

+### Friday

+    Figure out when you are goign to do Lasco